simbo1905/thinbus-srp-js/README.md

 Version 1.0.1

-A critical defect was foudn in the 1.0.0 js logic.
+A critical defect was found in the 1.0.0 js logic.
 Please upgrade to 1.0.1 immediately.
 To prevent a regression a test has been added which tests the javascript password algorithm against identical logic implemented in java.
 The project has also now been configured to use [JsHint](http://www.jshint.com/docs/).
 This fails the build for the sort of bug which javascript is silent about but a java compiler would notice.

 End.